Should I Choose Bi-Folding Or Sliding Doors?

 Earlier this year, we carried out a poll on our Instagram page asking whether people preferred bi-folding or sliding doors and the result was 50:50.
 A few years ago bi-folding doors would have been the clear runner, with sliding doors struggling to shake of their 1970s image.
 However, now with the impressive sliding doors that we see installed in so many wonderful renovations, they are really making a comeback.

-Can't decide whether to choose aluminium bi-folding or sliding doors for your new extension?
-We look at some things to consider to help you decide which is best for your home!
+So if you can't decide whether to choose aluminium bi-folding or sliding doors for your new extension, we chat about some of the key things to consider to help you decide which is best for your home!

 Make the most of a good view all year round

 Top of the range sliding doors can measure as much as 3 metres in height and 3 metres in width, allowing the maximum view when your doors are closed.
 This is compared to bi-folding doors where the standard width is between 1 - 1.2 metres wide.
 So if you want to make the most of your view all year round and can't decide between bi-folding or sliding doors, sliding doors will give you the best lookout.
 This is really worth thinking about if you have an amazing view that you want to make the most of.